 Food Program

-The Federal Child and Adult Food Program provides aid to child and adult care institutions and family or group day care homes to provide nutritious foods that contribute to the wellness, healthy growth and development of young children and the health and wellness of older adults and chronically impaired disabled persons.
+The Federal Child and Adult Care Food Program (CACFP) provides aid to child and adult care institutions, as well as family or group day care homes, to provide nutritious foods.
+Good nutrition contributes to the wellness, healthy growth, and development of young children as well as the health and wellness of older adults, and people with chronic disabilities.

-CACFP provides reimbursement for meals and snacks served to small groups of children receiving nonresidential day care in private homes that are licensed, registered or approved to provide family child care.
+CACFP provides reimbursement for meals and snacks served to small groups of children receiving nonresidential child care in private homes that are Licensed, Registered, or Approved to provide family child care.

-CACFP targets higher levels of reimbursement to low-income areas and to providers and children most in need.
-The reimbursements make the cost of child care more affordable for many lower-income families.
-Health and safety standards, training and monitoring make CACFP an essential part of quality child care.
+CACFP directshigher levels of reimbursement to low-income areas, providers, and children with the greatest need.
+These reimbursements help make child care more affordable for many lower-income families.
+Health and safety standards, along with training, and monitoring, make the program an essential part of quality child care.